 Alternatively you may use grated orange zest.

-- Cook the lentils in about 2 1/2 cups of water and 1/4 teaspoon of salt.
+Cook the lentils in about 2½cups of water and 1/4 tsp of salt.
 Once well done, drain the lentils and set aside.

-- Heat 2 tablespoons olive oil at medium setting in a cooking pot.
+Heat 2 tbsp olive oil at medium setting in a cooking pot.
 Add the sliced onions and sauté few minutes.
 Then add the grated garlic and continue to sauté until the onions are light golden brown.
 Add the cooked lentils and stir.

-- Meanwhile, using a rice cooker, cook the rice with 2 ¼ cups of water, 1 tablespoon oil and 1/2 teaspoon salt.
+- Rice cooker: cook the rice with 2 ¼ cups of water, 1 tbsp oil and 1/2 tsp salt.

-- RICE CRUST (optional*): If you would like to prepare the rice crust then add a tablespoon of oil to a heavy bottomed cooking pot or a "Persian" rice cooker and spread it.
-Take about 1/2 cup of cooked rice and mix it with the yogurt and 2 teaspoons of saffron water.
+- RICE CRUST (optional): If you would like to prepare the rice crust (tahdig) add a tbsp of oil or butter to a heavy bottomed cooking pot or a "Persian" rice cooker and spread it.
+Take about 1/2 cup of cooked rice and mix it with the yogurt and 2 tsp of saffron water.

 Spread the rice-yogurt mixture over the oil in the pot to make the rice crust.

-- Mix 1/4 cup of cooked rice with a teaspoon of saffron water and set aside for garnish.
+Mix 1/4 cup of cooked rice with a tsp of saffron water and set aside for garnish.

 - If using a Persian rice cooker, just steam the rice and lentil layers together for 15 to 20 minutes.

-- Once the rice is ready, turn off the heat.
-Gently and lightly mix the layers of the Lentil Cranberry Rice.
+Once the rice is ready, turn off the heat.
+Gently and lightly mix the layers of the Persian lentils and rice.

 - To make the optional rice crust you will need to use a conventional heavy bottomed cooking pot, a non stick pot or a Persian rice cooker.